canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 **Cisco Talos:** - Web Reputation (Untrusted) - Threat Category (Malware, Phishing, Spam)

-**URLScan.io:** - Live Information (Malicious) - 3 HTTP transactions with credentials exfiltrated via HTTPS GET - Current DNS A record: 20.150.1.1 (AS8075 - MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation, US)
+**URLScan.io:** - Live Information (Malicious) - 3 HTTP transactions with credentials exfiltrated via HTTPS GET - Current DNS As record: 20.150.1.1 (AS8075 - MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation, US) Autonomous System 13335 (CLOUDFLARENET - Cloudflare).
+This website contacted 3 IPs in 2 countries across 3 domains to perform 3 HTTP transactions.
+The main IP is 20.150.1.1, located in Québec, Canada and belongs to MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation, US.

----

-My thoughts
+**Red flags:**

+- Self-hosted autonomous sytem servers with separate IP's 104.17.24.14 IP for (CLOUDFLARENET - Cloudflare) different from 20.150.1.1 for (MICROSOFT-CORP-MSN-AS-BLOCK - Microsoft Corporation)
+- No prior web history or legitimate business presence

+Here is a breakdown of my observation
+- Although MICROSOFT-CORP-MSN-AS-BLOCK is the name of Microsoft's Autonomous System (AS), which is a block of IP addresses owned and managed by Microsoft Corporation
+- Microsoft Corporation — Confirms the IP is registered to Microsoft
 - This likely means that one of the IPs or URLs found in the phishing email resolves to Microsoft's infrastructure, which could indicate:

 - The attacker used Microsoft services (like OneDrive, SharePoint, or Outlook) to host malicious content which is a common phishing tactic